wenhao-z/Sampling_PoissSpk_Neuron/README.md

 The `simExpMdls.m` can be ran on a standand computer with enough RAM.
 The computer should have at least 8GB of RAM.

 The `Cluster_code\simNet_ScanPars.m` should be ran on a high performance cluster (HPC).
+A single loop in `simNet_ScanPars.m` will take about 5 mins in a single node.
-The user needs to revise `simNet_ScanPars.m` based on the job scheduler or mangement on the HPC.
+The user may need to revise `simNet_ScanPars.m` based on the job scheduler or mangement on the HPC.

 # License